 - Any Head of School who receives a report of alleged bullying or retaliation will complete an investigation of the alleged incident within 48 hours of having received the report, including meeting(s) with involved students and witnesses/bystanders.
 In doing so, Head of School will consider all available information known, including the nature of the allegation(s) and the ages of the students involved.
 During the investigation the Head of School will, among other things, interview students, staff, witnesses, parents or guardians, and others as necessary.
 The Head of School (or designee as needed to perform investigation) will remind the alleged aggressor, target, and witnesses that retaliation is strictly prohibited and will result in disciplinary action.
 Interviews may be conducted by the Head of School, other staff members as determined by the Head of School, and in consultation with school counselor, as appropriate.
-To the extent practicable, and given his/her obligation to investigate and address the matter, the Head of School will maintain confidentiality during the investigative process.
+To the extent practicable, and given his/her obligation to investigative process.
+The Head of School will maintain confidentiality during the investigative process.
 The Head of School will maintain a written record of the investigation. - Before fully investigating the allegations of bullying or retaliation, the Head of School or designee will take steps to assess the need to restore a sense of safety to the alleged target and/or to protect the alleged target from possible further incidents.
 Responses to promote safety may include, but not be limited to, creating a personal safety plan; pre-determining safety seating arrangements for the target and/or the aggressor in the classroom, at lunch, or on the bus; identifying a staff member who will act as a "safe person" for the target; and altering the aggressor's schedule and access to the target.
 The Head of School will take additional steps to promote safety during the course of and after the investigation, as necessary.
-Counseling or referral to counseling for appropriate family members of involved students will be provided as determined to be necessary by the Head of School.
-The Head of School will implement appropriate strategies for protecting from bullying or retaliation a student who has reported bullying or retaliation, a student who has witnessed bullying or retaliation, a student who provides information during an investigation, or a student who has reliable information about a reported act of bullying or retaliation, to include but not limited to: - 1.
+Counseling or referral to counseling for appropriate family members of involved students will be provided as determined to be necessary by the Head of School will implement appropriate strategies for protecting from bullying or retaliation a student who has reported bullying or retaliation, a student who has reported bullying or retaliation, to include but not limited to: - 1.
 Creating a safety zone, with monitoring of staff of all activities of student reporting or providing information and aggressor to ensure the emotional and physical safety of student. - 2.
 Providing access to counseling of "safe person" to report concerns, thoughts, or feelings of anxiety by student reporting. - 3.
 Daily check-ins from Head of School with reporter and staff to ensure the continuing of emotional and physical safety at school, as well as opportunity to report any concerns outside of the school. - The Head of School will also complete a written Incident Report detailing: - 1.
 His or Her findings - 2.
 The disciplinary response - 3.
 Actions that will be taken to prevent further acts of bullying or retaliation, and - 4.
 The procedures and supports that will be used to restore a sense of safety to the target, as necessary.